Kayak vs. Canoe: which is better for you?

 Speed: not really a factor

 Many people prefer to kayak because it feels easier to paddle and faster.
-But it’s not really that you go faster in a kayak, per se, it’s really just a function of hull length.
+But it’s not really that you go faster in a kayak, it’s really just a function of hull length.
+Kayaks are usually longer so they feel faster.
 Kayaks and canoes both generate speed via displacement of water.
 Speed is just a function of length, so boats of the same length will go the same speed.

 Kayaks feel easier to paddle because of the double paddle minimizes switching from side to side, minimizing time required per stroke cycle.
 However, the up going paddle is more prone to drag from the wind, which requires the paddler to ‘feather’ the paddle to cut the drag.
 Over time, this causes wrist fatigue and tendonitis.
 So the speed isn’t really a real reason, since a canoe of similar length can go the same speed as a kayak, and even faster with two paddlers.

 This changes once wind comes into play.
 Because kayaks are lower profile they are less affected by the wind than canoes.
-They are more streamlined and less of the hull is above water, meaning they are blown around a bit less than a canoe, where more of the hull is above water.
+They are more streamlined and less of the hull is above water, so they are less subject to the wind than a canoe, where more of the hull is above water.

 Why you may prefer to kayak